Jordan Pickford: 2022–present

 Pickford kept his first clean sheet of the 2022–23 season on 3 September 2022, in the Merseyside derby draw at Goodison Park.
 He was praised for his performance in the match by BBC Sport's chief football writer Phil McNulty, who said that "Pickford's status as England's first choice goalkeeper is unquestioned and fully deserved" ahead of the 2022 FIFA World Cup.

 He signed a new contract with Everton on 24 February 2023, keeping him at the club until June 2027.

 At the end of the 2023–24 season, Pickford was named as the Everton Player of the Season for the third consecutive season.

 On 16 October 2025, Pickford signed a new four-year-contract, committing his future to the club until 2029.

+On 12 September 2026, Pickford kept his 100th Premier League clean sheet in a 0-0 draw against Spurs at Tottenham Hotspur Stadium, becoming the 5th English goalkeeper to reach this milestone.